AgonConsole8/agon-docs/VDP---Bitmaps-API.md

 The approach taken on Agon (initially at least) was to redefine the "define bitmap from screen" command to instead allow the uploading of a binary bitmap image.
 In doing so, the parameters of the command changed, and the bitmap identifier was lost from the command parameters.
 Instead, on the Agon, you need to always perform a "select bitmap" command before any other bitmap commands to set the bitmap being used.
 Additionally on the Agon, prior to Console8 VDP 2.2.0, plotting bitmaps could only be performed with a custom command, and not with the standard `PLOT` commands.

 As of Console8 VDP 2.2.0, it is now possible to use Acorn GXR style "sprite" code on an Agon.
 The `PLOT` code for drawing bitmaps is now supported, and bitmap command 1 can now be used to capture screen data into a bitmap identically to the GXR.
+The documentation on the [`PLOT` command](VDP---PLOT-Command.md) (`VDU 25`) explains how to use it to draw bitmaps.

 In addition to GXRs two commands, the Agon VDP has several other commands for managing bitmaps, and additional commands to manage "sprites".